gvonbergen/instascrapy/README.md

 InstaScrapy as an Instagram (IG) scraper that fetches structured IG data.
 The goal of this project is to support IG reasearch.

+## Definitions
+### Spiders
+### Selectors
+### Items
+Standardized containers for IG Users, Posts and Locations which can be populated by scraped data.
+They can be accessed directly like a python dict() element or via loader.

+Instascrapy uses the item loader function to standardize input and output data.
+E.g. the user ID is always numeric and within the JSON data as string variable.
+This is changed to an integer with input item loader.

+### Item loaders
+Items include input and output data cleansing that is standardized over all output pipelines (e.g. MongoDB, Redis,...).
+An example is the original JSON string that is reduced with unecessary details to reduce space (e.g. empty values)

+### Item pipelines

 ## Infrastructure
 - spiders, settings.py, pipelines.py, middlewares.py, items.py are standard files from scrapy.
 They have been modified
 to fit to the actual use case